geospace-code/GPStk-examples-python/README.rst

 Install of GPStk in Anaconda Python
 ===================================

-GPStk requires Python 2.7--here we use Anaconda Python 2.7 installed to ~/anaconda2.
+GPStk 2.9 requires Python 2.7--here we use Anaconda Python 2.7 installed to ~/anaconda2.
-This install procedure was written for GPSTk 2.9.

 1. Download gpstk source::